The Truth Is Inevitable: How God Can Exist and Why He Must

 As I have essentially said, The Truth is the Personality of the one true God—the contents of His Mind; it is the summation of perfection, and there can only be a single perfect Being because, for there to be more than one, the personality sets of the others would have to be different from that of this Divinity, and, if they were different, they could not be perfect.
 On the other hand, if they were perfect, they would be Him and not a different or additional Being.
 The true God is, in fact, Being itself, as Parmenides noted so very long ago.14

-The Truth is the abstract counterpart of the unique Person Who is the One, the unique, the true God, just as your personality is your abstract counterpart.
-Both The Truth and God may be considered to be the Arche’, and we cannot temporally put one before the other because (1) they are not separate from one another and (2) they are both outside of time.
+The Truth is the abstract counterpart of the unique Person Who is the one, the unique, God.
+In book 2, we will discuss in detail why He must be He of the Bible.
+God is the Person here, and The Truth is His abstract counterpart, just as your personality is your abstract counterpart.
+Both may be considered to be the Arche’, and we cannot temporally put one before the other because (1) they are not separate from one another and (2) they are both outside of time.

 An Interesting Sidelight